Drugs, Biologicals and Injections - JE Part A

-Refer to the Signature Requirements page for more information on signature requirements.
+See the Signature Requirements webpage for more information.

-Noridian requires submission of the invoice price for payment for Radium 223 (Xofigo).
-This radiopharmaceutical should be billed with A9606 when billing from the Medicare Physician Fee Schedule (MPFS) on a CMS-1500 Claim Form or electronic equivalent.
-In the Quantity Billed column (one unit is one microcurie), enter the number of units representing the dose administered in microcuries.
+Noridian will no longer require the submission of the invoice price for payment for Radium 223 (Xofigo).
+This radiopharmaceutical should be billed with A9606 when billing from the Medicare Physician Fee Schedule (MPFS) on a CMS-1450 Claim Form or electronic equivalent.

-Fees for radiopharmaceuticals billed through the MPFS are determined using the methods the contractor used before November 2003, (see CMS Internet Only Manual (IOM), Publication 100-04, Chapter 17, Section 20.1.3 for contractor instructions).
-Based on that instruction, Noridian uses invoice pricing for this radiopharmaceutical.
+Fees for radiopharmaceuticals billed through the MPFS are determined using the methods the contractor used before November 2003 (see CMS Internet Only Manual (IOM), Publication 100-04, Chapter 17, Section 20.1.3 for contractor instructions).
 The CMS may post an Average Wholesale Price (AWP) for use by contractors using other pricing methods.